 No green builder advocates using only natural materials.
 Some of the best energy efficient practices are improvements on nature and there’s nothing wrong with mixing materials to achieve the best results.

-where companies push their limited green techniques to seem as if they are environmentally responsible without taking a long look at their overall building strategy.
+Be wary of “greenwashing” where companies push their limited green techniques to seem as if they are environmentally responsible without taking a long look at their overall building strategy.

 Greenwashing is a marketing technique without substantial steps towards a cleaner, more energy efficient and environmentally friendly building and design program in place.

-In addition, there are at least 60 local organizations that have established their own criteria for green building, as well as the Energy Star for homes program set up by the federal government.
+There are two main building guidelines, one established by the U.S. Green Building Council’s LEED Program and the other by the National Association of Home Builders National Standard.
+In addition, there are at least 60 local organizations that have established their own criteria for green building, as well as the Energy Star for Homes program set up by the federal government.

-that the NAHB’s National Standard references as being vital to a holistic approach towards a healthier, more comfortable and more energy efficient structure.
+There are numerous tips and ideas for building green that you can incorporate into your build without much difficulty.
+There are also six aspects to building green that the NAHB’s National Standard references as being vital to a holistic approach towards a healthier, more comfortable and more energy efficient structure.
 These are:

 By carefully addressing these areas you will conserve resources and save money as well.
 To build truly green means making efficient use of building supplies, utilizing renewable materials as often as possible and promoting conservation of energy and resources.

 Green materials and practices must function at least as good as traditional materials and practices and must have a reasonable payback period in order to be adopted wholeheartedly by the building community.